bsppbep/mesh_lora/README.md

 ![flow chart](docs/flow_chart.png)

-## Installation (skip this section if you just want to use simulation)
+## Hardware installation (skip this section if you just want to use simulation)

 If you read this section, I assume you have the proper hardware (Raspberry Pi + RFM95).